 Atlanta Opera’s new home a ‘serendipitous’ collaboration between the organization and its new neighbors

-The Opera is “bursting at the seams” at its current location in Pullman Yards, Winters said, with several rooms running “quadruple duty” in various roles for the organization.
+The Opera is “bursting at the seams” at its current location in the Georgia Tech office complex, Winters said, with several rooms running “quadruple duty” in various roles for the organization.
 For several years, it has been on the hunt for larger, more centrally located accommodations around the city.
 The search included the entire Atlanta area, Winters said, but when The Opera got wind of a group envisioning a performance space at the old clubhouse, the organizations “serendipitously” came together with a plan.

 That group is the Haynes Manor Recital Hall Foundation.
 It was founded after Bobby Jones Golf Course was sold by the City of Atlanta to the state in 2016 before a $24 million renovation.
 The clubhouse was abandoned for the renovation, leaving the Grecian revival building constructed in the early 1900s in jeopardy.
 The clubhouse’s history also motivated the creation of the Foundation.
 In 1951, Alfred Holmes, a Black golfer, was denied entry when he attempted to play on the city-owned, public golf course.
 Holmes brought suit against the City of Atlanta.
 The case was ultimately decided by the U.S. Supreme Court, which ruled Atlanta’s public golf courses must be desegregated.